 There are some differences in the spectrum of disease between hereditary and non-hereditary forms of PTS.
 The average age of onset of PTS is 25 years for people with the hereditary form of PTS and 40 for people with non-hereditary PTS.
 There is a higher incidence of PTS in men than in women.

 The diagnosis of PTS requires, at a minimum, a review of symptoms and a physical exam by a doctor.
-If PTS is then suspected, electrodiagnostic testing (including electromyography, also known as EMG testing) and advanced radiological imaging can help doctors confirm the diagnosis and determine which nerves are affected.
+If PTS is then suspected, electrodiagnostic testing (including electromyography, also known as EMG testing) and advanced radiological imaging such as MR neurography can help doctors confirm the diagnosis and determine which nerves are affected.

 PTS commonly presents as severe, acute pain in the shoulder region that lasts for a few days to weeks and is followed by muscle weakness.